 5. The Quiet Birth of Legends Room

 Speaking of changes, the resort’s high-stakes poker room underwent a major—albeit subtle—reinvention.
 As possibly one of the most well-known card halls, Bellagio’s poker room plays host to some big games, including The World Series of Poker.

 READ MORE: Best Restaurants On The Las Vegas Strip

 The attached, two-table, high-stakes area was originally named “Bobby’s Room” as a tribute to avid poker player and former MGM Chief Customer Development Officer Bobby Baldwin.
 Things got sticky after he resigned from his position and took a job at the forever forthcoming property The Drew.
 And without flourish, the plaque was rehung, renaming the space Legends Room.

 6. Appreciate the Conservatory

 This one may not be a secret.
-In fact, Bellagio’s renowned Conservatory is one of the resort’s main attractions.
+In fact, Bellagio’s renowned Conservatory is one of the resort’s main attractions (and one of the coolest places to go on the strip).
 The gorgeous 14,000-square-foot, glass-ceilinged botanical garden showcases a sensory-captivating seasonal display that changes four times a year.
 What’s less well-known is what it takes to bring this floral extravaganza to life.
 Working around the clock six days a week, 125 staff members keep this vibrant display healthy and thriving year-round.